aetperf/aetperf.github.io/_posts/2020-08-26-Ridge-plots-with-Bokeh.md

-This population data dates back to 2016, but it is recent enough for this blog post...
+This population data date back to 2016, but it is recent enough for this blog post...

 We compute the death density as the number of deaths per 100000 inhabitants for each country: